dikortis/LetsTalkETC/Episodes/Episode_9.md

-just want to fill you guys in before we start the show so if anyone out there hasn't heard although i'm sure you have about the e.t.c investment trust from gray scale so that's pretty awesome another big event that's coming up is the epc athan which is set to take place
+just want to fill you guys in before we start the show so if anyone out there hasn't heard although i'm sure you have about the ETC investment trust from gray scale so that's pretty awesome another big event that's coming up is the epc athan which is set to take place